-One month before my quickie to New Zealand, I put together some highlights I included in my 5-day itinerary, plus some others which didn’t make the final cut – because well… five days only, people!
+One month before my quickie to New Zealand, I put together some kiwi highlights I included in my 5-day itinerary, plus some others which didn’t make the final cut – because well… five days only, people!

 You probably know about New Zealand’s stunning beaches, the Hobbiton or the Waitomo glowworm caves.
 But did you know about these hidden gems?

 Come on, let’s quiz!
 How many will you check?

 This kiwi gem has the potential to beat even my California Dreams!
 The majestic redwoods (sequoias) are still very young, a bit older than a century maybe, but the amazing thing about this place nestled just outside of Rotorua is that you can walk among the giants!

 On suspended bridges, up to 10 meters above the ground.

 The TreeWalk consists of 21 suspension bridges traversing between 22 Californian coastal redwoods, giving you a unique view of the canopy, 12 meters above the ground.
 The whole walk is around half a kilometer and takes around 30 minutes to complete, with plenty of time to get some zen on.
 Ommm.